IlyaPokamestov/ProductivitySuite/README.md

 ## TODO:
 - [ ] Fill in documentation gaps.
 - [ ] Container publishing.
-- [ ] Find a solution for policy checks on the query layer.
 - [ ] I do not see an easy way how to make symfony messenger listed events from other bounded contexts without explicit use of the domain event classes in the handlers.
 - [ ] Make Criteria generic.